 Workforce analytics is just the start in incorporating the means for HR to better managing their workforce as well as shaping future business strategy.
 These developments may not just have very positive implications for the organisation as they also promise to elevate the standing of HR as a function.

-As with all functions, HR will need to become better equipped to handle and analyze data than is currently the case.
+As with all functions, HR will need to become better equipped to handle and analyze data.
 Of course there is no need for HR practitioners to become data scientists.
 But in a more data-centered world they will certainly need to understand general statistical analysis and be able to transmit findings in a way that business leaders relate to.

 HR data analytics software is a predictive tool that uses statistical model to forecast workforce changes, provide company management with insights on improving recruitment and increasing talent retention.
 With the aid of HR analytics, companies can plan for their future workforce needs to support future growth of the organization.